Best Apps for Gig Workers Tracking Expenses and Mileage

 - Expensify – Link your credit or debit card to your Expensify account and the app will place charges directly on an expense report.
 Or, you can take pictures of your receipts with your phone.
 Expensify will automatically scan for relevant information.
 Pull together reports and track your business-related purchases and expenses.
 Expensify is available for $5 a month.

 Looking for gig projects?
-Earn $47 – $71 an hour with GoShare providing delivery, assembly, moving and hauling services.
+Earn $42 – $66 an average per hour with GoShare providing delivery, assembly, moving, and hauling services.
 Learn more at www.goshare.com/drivers.

 GoShare Inc. and our affiliates do not provide tax, accounting or legal advice.
 This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.